Le Cordon Bleu Logo

 • Course Structure

-• Wine sensory analysis: deepen your methodical sensory evaluation techniques and develop blind tasting skills
+• Wine sensory analysis: Refine methodical sensory evaluation techniques, and develop blind tasting skills in order to perfect the association of grape varieties and famous wine regions

-• Field visit to Scotland: In Term 2, students will attend a three-day trip to Scotland*, in which students will experience a comparative tasting of single malts from different regions across Scotland.
-The field trip to Scotland includes a 3 day trip to Scotland with shared accommodation, transport, meals and activities.
+• Field visit to Scotland: In Term 2, students will attend a four-day trip to UK wine regions (Chiltern Hills, Essex, Kent, Sussex, Hampshire…) in which students will realise the impact of vineyard, soil, winemaking, and management decision influencing the flavour profile of a wine.
+The field trip to UK vineyards includes a 4 day trip to the UK with shared accommodation, transport, meals and activities

 • Who is this programme for?